Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Under ten controversial entries were excluded despite having more than enough votes, after consulting with other admins.
 Typically, these were instances that didn't pose a major safety risk, but did fail many admins' "vibe check" or exhibit major governance issues.

-I also excluded Twitter mirrors such as BirdSiteLive and bird.makeup; [I maintain a separate list for those](https://seirdy.one/pb/bsl.txt).
+I also excluded Twitter mirrors such as BirdSiteLive and bird.makeup; [I maintain a supplementary list for those](#supplementary-blocklists).

 ### Bias sources